delington/obsidian-notes/CV.md

 **Customer:** Travel & Hospitality

 **Project:**
 Create a new feature module for the micro-service ecosystem.
 Integrate data collect from Qubole with AWS S3.
 We changed this to handle data not with Qubole but with self made Scala based ETL(Extract Transform Load) job.
-This job ran with AWS Gluejob with sceduled workflow.
+This job ran with Amazon Gluejob with sceduled workflow.

 **Participation:**
 - Applying new testing framework for legacy app